Targeting students from disadvantaged ethnic backgrounds

 What will happen next?

-It is our intention to develop a second phase of this project in 2018 to pilot the methodology developed by the team in a number of institutions.
+It is hoped that a second phase of this project will be developed, to pilot the methodology developed by the team in a number of institutions.
 Testing the rigour and efficacy of the resources developed in the first phase will inform the development of future guidance to the sector on how to more effectively support these groups of students.

 Want more information?